vaibhawvipul/vaibhawvipul.github.io/_posts/2025-04-08-Open-Source-A-hedge-against-tariffs-and-geopolitics.md

 ![Tarrif Imapct from Ashwath Damodaran Slides](../../../assets/images/open-source-shaping-geo-politics-us-china/Tarrif Impact.png) reference - [The Anatomy of a Crisis: Tariff Talk and Market Reaction!](https://www.youtube.com/watch?v=IzZ-P26eyFQ&t=9s)

-## Open Source and Geopolitics
+## Open Source: A hedge against tarrifs

 China has always been a proponent of open source.
 I am not sure if it is because of state-driven or state-sponsored mandate.

-Huwa